siddhartha-komodo/slate/source/includes/_130-cc-faucet.md

 The `faucetget` method requests the `faucet` contract to send coins.

+The method returns a hex value which must then be broadcast using the [`sendrawtransaction`](#sendrawtransaction) method.

-Faucet returns 0.1 coins and requires about 30 seconds of CPU time.
+A `faucet` command yields 0.1 coins and requires about 30 seconds of CPU time.

 ### Arguments: